Graphic 1. Some Basics Regarding Factor Models of Correlation Matrices

 Mayer, J. D. and Bryan (2021, April 30).
-From correlation matrices to factor models.
+Some basics regarding factor models of correlation matrices.
 Personality Laboratory at the University of New Hampshire. https://mypages.unh.edu/jdmayer/graphics.

-Notes: T1 through T4 of this (fictitious) example represent mental tasks administered to 1000 participants on four mental ability tasks.
-The correlations among them are shown in the left-most tables of the columns.
-In the middle column, the roman numerals designate the first and second factors extracted for the one- and two-factor cases illustrated in the two rows.
+The middle column of the table depicts the results of a factor analysis of the matrix.
+The roman numerals designate the first and second factors extracted for the one- and two-factor cases illustrated in the first two rows.
 The numbers beneath them represent the estimated correlations between the four individual tasks and the factor(s); those correlations are referred to as factor loadings.
-The final column represents a diagrammatic depiction of the results, although a full depiction would include the factor loadings next to each connecting line.
-More details: The three correlation matrices were factor analyzed using R. The exploratory solutions (top rows) were conducted with the PSYCH package using a principal axis extraction followed by a varimax rotation, for the two-factor case.
-The extraction was checked in SPSS.
+The final column represents a diagrammatic depiction of the results.
+More details: The three correlation matrices were factor analyzed using R. The exploratory solutions (top rows) were conducted with the psych package using a principal axis extraction followed, for the two-factor case, by a oblimin rotation.
 The bottom, hierarchical CFA was conducted in Lavaan using a Maximum Likelihood extraction.
 Fit statistics were 1.0 for both the CFI and TLI and 0 for the RMSEA.

 Graphic 2.
 Loadings of Broad Intelligences on g